NYU Internal Funding for Research

 The University Research Challenge Fund is a campus-wide program for pilot/seed money for research.
 The program is administered by the University Research Challenge Fund Advisory Committee, composed of senior faculty reflecting a cross-section of disciplines at the University.
 The program was developed (a) to serve as an incentive for investigators to explore new areas of research that are likely to attract outside support and (b) to support those engaging in productive scholarship in areas where there are few sources of support.
 Most awards do not exceed $15,000.
 A few larger awards may be considered if there is compelling justification, with a maximum of $20,000.
 Applications are typically due in mid December.
 Read the details of the program.

-The Humanities Initiative Fund is a campus-wide program that makes available a limited number of grants in support of projects with a humanistic focus.
+The Center for the Humanities is a campus-wide program that makes available a limited number of grants in support of projects with a humanistic focus.
 Specifically intended to augment the funds of schools and departments, these Grants-in-Aid provide financial assistance for special class activities, publication costs, and special events such as conferences, symposia, and seminars.
 Applications are usually due in October and March with a maximum award of $5,000.
 Learn more about details of the program.

 The Global Public Health Research Challenge Fund